kptfh/sync-reactor-async/README.md

 # sync-reactor-async
 Allows to build reactive sync API for async services.
-May be very useful while migrating to asynch approach.
-Some legacy services may rquire sync interfaces still.
+While migrating to async approach, some legacy services may still require sync interfaces.
+Basic approach for migration is to call some method and then wait for message in Kafka or periodically poll Rest endpoint.
+Traditional blocking approach may run out of threads on highly loaded service.
+Reactive approach guaranty much more higher capacity.